 - organised shared transport

-Exempt from social security contributions and withholding tax.
-For the employer, this is a fully deductible professional expense.
+This budget is exempt from social security contributions and withholding tax.
+For the employer, it is a fully deductible professional expense.

-💡 It is also possible to finance housing costs (rent and monthly interest & principal payments of loans) if the employee lives within a 10 km radius of his office (or if he/she works from home for most of the employment time, >50%).
+💡 It is also possible to finance housing costs (rent and monthly interest & principal payments of loans) if the employee lives within a 10 km radius of the usual place of work, or if he/she works from home for most of the time (>50%).

 The budget that hasn't been used is paid out in cash to the employee once a year (31/12).
 For the employee, this is considered a professional income that is fully exempt from tax, but subject to a personal social security contribution of 38.07%.
 For the employer, this is a fully deductible professional expense (no social contributions).